Robben and the 10 stars who returned to hang up their boots at ‘home’

 Shevchenko

-The current Ukrainian coach, dazzled the world of football since his inception at Dynamo Kyiv.
-Milan signed him from there, with whom he won the Champions League and the Ballon d’Or.
-He later starred in a millionaire transfer by signing for Chelsea before returning to his country.
+The current Ukrainian coach, dazzled the world of football from his beginnings in the Dynamo Kyiv.
+From there Milan signed him, with whom he won the Champions League and the Ballon d’Or.
+Later he starred in a millionaire transfer by signing for Chelsea before returning to his country.

 Van persie